Table of Contents

 Employees who work in and around confined spaces face substantial risks in every field.
 In the past ten years, confined space injuries have claimed the lives of more than 1,000 workers just in the United States.
 Because of this, it’s critical that you comprehend how to safeguard both yourself and others from the risks connected to working in limited locations.

-What Are the OSHA Standards for Confined Spaces?
+What Are the OSHA Requirements for Confined Spaces?

 OSHA states that a space needs to fulfill three conditions in order to be classified as a confined area: